blockchain-privacy/dakar/backend/cmd/crawler/Readme.md

 This is the blockchain crawler.
 It loads data from `dashd` and stores it in a Dgraph database.

 An HTTP server can be activated (with `-startserver`), which exposes the database entries via a REST API.

-## Crawling Modes

-The crawler can be started either in continuous mode (`-continuous`) or in range mode (`-start 1 -stop 10`).
-In range mode some functionality is not completely available.
-This is the case if outputs of transactions **not** part of the range are used as inputs of transactions part of the range.

 ## Stopping the crawler